TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 There's enough stored heat to cover a few minutes of hot water demand.
 That, in theory, gives just enough time for the heat pump to kick in, ramp up and start replacing the lost heat.
 Our heat pump is capable of generating 9.5kW of heat when running flat out, equivalent power to an average electric shower.
 The end result is effectively a heat pump "combi".

 Our original design included a 110L MiniStore Tall.
 The cylinder has a 475mm diameter and is 1100mm tall, including 50mm of insulation all round.
 The external volume is 0.195m³.
-Allowing room for access and pipework round the sides it will just fit.
+Allowing room for access and pipework round the sides, it will just fit.

-MiniStore's come in a variety of sizes, down to the 60L MiniStore XS.
+MiniStores come in a variety of sizes, down to the 60L MiniStore XS.
 The smaller they get, the less well they work.
-There's less heat stored, fewer minutes of hot water, they're less effective at transferring heat.
+There's less heat stored, fewer minutes of hot water, less effective at transferring heat.
 Any smaller than the XS and they don't work at all.

 # NanoStore